nerdyscout/kicad-exports/README.md

-Auto generate exports (schematics, gerbers, plots) for any KiCAD project.
+Auto generate exports (schematics, gerbers, plots) for any KiCAD5 project.
 You could run it locally or on every `git push` with Github Actions.

 # usage of kicad-exports with Github Actions